mme/beakjs/README.md

 };
 ```

-By using `useBeakFunction` together with `useBeakContext`, your copilot can see what's happening on the screen and take action within your app depending on the current context.
+By using `useBeakFunction` together with `useBeakContext`, your assistant can see what's happening on the screen and take action within your app depending on the current context.

 ## Issues